star-fs/varispeed-coco2/README.md

 ### ⌨️ Input & Gamepad Integration
 * **Keyboard Matrix:** Emulates the $8 \times 7$ keyboard scan matrix.
 Includes an interactive on-screen virtual keyboard.
 * **Auto-Typer:** Dumps text buffers into the matrix.
-Employs a carriage return carriage delay (~500ms) to give the slow ROM BASIC interpreter time to parse and execute commands.
+Employs a carriage return delay (~500ms) to give the slow ROM BASIC interpreter time to parse and execute commands.
 Auto-blurs controls when finished to prevent focus traps.
 * **Gamepad API Support:** Full USB Gamepad mapping:
   * **Left Analog Stick** controls the analog X/Y joystick axes (with deadzone adjustments).
   * **X Button** (or A Button) acts as the Fire button.